pytoolz/toolz/doc/source/streaming-analytics.rst

 dictionary.
 While convenient, the ``groupby`` operation is *not streaming* and so this approach is limited to datasets that can fit comfortably into memory.

-Toolz acheives streaming split-apply-combine with `reduceby`_, a function that performs a simultaneous reduction on each group as the elements stream in.
-To understand this section you should first be familiar with the builtin funciton ``reduce``.
+Toolz achieves streaming split-apply-combine with `reduceby`_, a function that performs a simultaneous reduction on each group as the elements stream in.
+To understand this section you should first be familiar with the builtin function ``reduce``.

 The ``reduceby`` operation takes a key function, like ``groupby``, and a binary